-- As soon as the exchange is confirmed through the co-ordinators, the visitor and host are encouraged to make direct contact through email and telephonically.
+- As soon as the exchange is confirmed through the co-ordinators, the visitor and host are encouraged to make direct contact through email, Skype and telephonically.
 Both parties will be given the relevant contact details. - Ask as many questions as you like with regard to lifestyle and care of your daughters.
 They are precious.

-What if there are problems with the host situation?
+5 What if there are problems with the host situation?

-In the unlikely event of the child being in any way at risk they can be removed immediately and accommodated by the exchange co-ordinator or by the school counsellor.
-Another family will be
+• In the unlikely event of the child being in any way at risk they can be removed immediately and accommodated by the exchange co-ordinator or by the school counsellor.
+Another family will be arranged.
+The child will have support through the process, from the counsellor and co-ordinator.

-- The visiting students are provided with contact numbers of the coordinator, prior to arrival. - If it is a matter of different rules or lifestyle causing the tension, there will be facilitation to resolve the situation. - The visitor's parents will be included in the process.
+- The visiting students are provided with contact numbers of the co-ordinator, prior to arrival. - If it is a matter of different rules or lifestyle causing the tension, there will be facilitation to resolve the situation. - The visitor's parents will be included in the process.